 In addition, the Clinic houses several specialty research and therapy clinics for specific populations, which include:

 - Child Anxiety Specialty

 - Couples Therapy

 The Psychology Clinic is located on the first floor of Pearse Hall.
 It has its own entrance to insure privacy for its clients.
 The Clinic comprises a reception area, two interview rooms in which to conduct therapy, two assessment rooms, a group room, and two seminar rooms.
 All of these rooms have adjoining observation rooms for live observation and recording, with client permission, of therapy and assessment sessions.
 There also is a workroom for graduate students working in the Clinic.

 The Clinic provides students with a number of valuable resources to assist them in their clinical training.
 These include reference books; training audio- and videotapes; camcorders, monitors and VCRs; computers with assessment scoring programs and access to the Internet; computerized record keeping; and a number of psychological and neuropsychological assessment instruments.

 The Clinic is open Monday – Thursday 8 a.m. – 8 p.m., and Fridays 8 a.m. – 4:30 p.m.
 The clinic is closed on weekends and holidays and has a more limited schedule during the summer months.
 It draws clients from the University community, including employees, students and their families, and from the Milwaukee community.
 Individuals who are appropriate to the training level and needs of student therapists are accepted as clients.
 Clinic fees for assessment and therapy are based on a sliding scale.
 Clients are seen by appointment only.
-Psychotherapy transfers from practitioners outside of the UWM Psychology Clinic should be discussed directly with the Coordinator of the Psychology Clinic prior to referral.
+Transfers from practitioners outside of the UWM Psychology Clinic should be discussed directly with the Psychology Clinic Director prior to referral.
 For more information, to discuss a possible referral or to schedule an appointment for an intake, please call 414-229-5521.